microsoft/Windows-IoT-Samples/FlowVolume/CS/README.md

 represents the cumulative volume measured by the sensor.
 Since our user interface was implemented to display sort of a rolling average of the value of the sensor, we calculate the amount added since the last event and pass that to the radial gauge control for display.

+## Note

+Make sure that LowLevel Capabilities in set in PackageAppManifest.
+* To do that go to Package.appxmanifesto and view the code
+* Under Capabilities if you can find "DeviceCapability Name="lowLevel"/" then your lowLevel Capabilities is enabled.
+* If this line "DeviceCapability Name="lowLevel"/" is not present then add it to enable the LowLevel mode and save the PackageAppManifest.

 ## Additional resources
 * [Documentation for all samples](https://developer.microsoft.com/en-us/windows/iot/samples)

 This project has adopted the Microsoft Open Source Code of Conduct.
 For more information see the Code of Conduct FAQ or contact <opencode@microsoft.com> with any additional questions or comments.